 DIY Wood Countertops: Your Concise Guide

 Wood countertops attract homeowners with the promise of a natural aesthetic.
 While similar to the desire for granite countertops among homeowners and remodelers alike, natural wood offers a much warmer and feeling in the kitchen when compared with many natural stone countertop options.
+Perhaps you want to replace a worn-out counter, or maybe you want something to offset the modernity of a new gas stove or other appliance.

 Wood is an uncommon choice for countertops, which can help your counter to stand out.
 Wood’s warmth isn’t in appearance alone.
 Wood countertops remain warm to the touch, making your kitchen an inviting gathering place.
 Wood also offers a quiet surface that dulls the sounds of cooking and clanking, so that your conversations take center stage in the kitchen.